-Since Fall 2014, all new international students entering CalArts are automatically enrolled to have coverage through the CalArts Student Health Insurance Plan (SHIP), which is provided by UnitedHealthCare Student Resources.
-(Note: all continuing international students are eligible to waive the CalArts SHIP as usual).
-In rare cases, international students may be eligible to be waived from this requirement if they can provide clear evidence that their alternative health insurance plan is either government-sponsored, embassy-sponsored or meets the following requirements:
+All international students entering CalArts are automatically enrolled to have coverage through the CalArts Student Health Insurance Plan (SHIP), which is provided by UnitedHealthCare Student Resources.
+International students can enroll in alternative health insurance if they can provide clear evidence that their alternative health insurance plan is either sponsored by either their government or embassy, or meets the following requirements:

 - Student are sponsored by the United States government; or

 - Students are sponsored by a foreign government recognized by the United States or certain international, government-sponsored or non-governmental organizations, and covered under a health plan that is compliant with the Affordable Care Act (ACA).
 If the health plan does not include insurance coverage for medical evacuation and repatriation, a rider must be purchased providing coverage at equal limits to the SHIP; or

 - Students are enrolled in an employer-provided group health plan that is compliant with the ACA.
 If the health plan does not include medical evacuation and repatriation, a rider must be purchased providing coverage at equal limits to the SHIP; or

 - Student are enrolled in only distance learning programs for the academic year; or